Legonzaur/Kokonosebot/README.md

 5. Yup, that's all
 6. Maybe

-This bot is under (slow) development.
+This bot is still under (slow) development.